 Moraiyo | Farali Khichdi | Upvas Bhagar | Barnyard Millet Porridge | Indian Sama Millet Khichdi

-I have used ghee/clarified butter, green chilies, curry leaves and cumin seed for saute`, water/buttermilk for cooking Moriayo, and coriander leaves to garnish.
-You can add a few drops of lemon juice if you like more tangy flavor.
-Adding ginger while saute` is optional for more spicy and intense flavor.
+I have used ghee/clarified butter, green chilies, curry leaves, and cumin seed for saute`, water/buttermilk for cooking Moriayo, and coriander leaves to garnish.
+You can add a few drops of lemon juice if you like a more tangy flavor.
+Adding ginger while saute` is optional for a more spicy and intense flavor.
 Make sure you use Sendha Namak (Himalayan Rock Salt) instead of regular salt if you are making this for your fast/vrat.
 If you like vegetables in it, then you can add Potato in cubes while cooking.
+Serve hot Moraiya Khichdi with Farali Kadhi and Rajgira Sheera on this Ekadasi.

 In India, people generally eat Moraiyo as a meal during lunch or dinner.
 It is healthy, light as well as filling the stomach.
 Usually, people make Sama Khichdi on Hindu vrat/fasting days like Ekadashi, Navratri, Shivratri, Janmashtami Ganesh Chaturthi, and especially during Sama Pacham.